fsalvemi/DEVWKS-1709/LAB_ACCESS.md

 ## Access Instructions

-### Step 1: Reserve a POD and get VPN access Details
+### Step 1: Reserve a POD and get VPN access Credentials

+Procedure:
+- Follow the eXpo link:  <link To Be Added>
+- Select a Session and click Explore
+- Enter your email address
+- Accept terms and conditions
+- Click continue
+- Select Details tab
+- Select Cisco Secure Client tab
+- Reveal Cisco Secure Client Credentials

 ![dCloud eXpo Login](images/lab-access/eXpo_login_short_20251217_1018.gif)

-### Step 1: Connect to VPN
+### Step 2: Connect to VPN

-Use the dCloud eXpo session details to establish a VPN connection to your assigned session.
+Open Cisco Secure Client and use the Cisco Secure Client Credentials from the previous step to establish a VPN connection to your assigned session.

-**VPN Connection Details**: <link To Be Added>

-### Step 2: Connect to Windows Lab VM
+### Step 3: Connect to Windows Lab VM

 Once connected to the VPN, open an RDP (Remote Desktop Protocol) session to the Windows VM: